 For many people suffering from heroin addiction, one of the biggest deterrents to seeking treatment is the withdrawal period.
 Heroin withdrawal symptoms vary for each person and may only last a week or so, but the symptoms can be severe.

-There are researchers and experts on the forefront of addiction medicine who are developing other methods for detox and seeing great success.
-The NAD Treatment Center is currently the only detox center in Southern California certified to provide some of these new detox therapy.
+There are researchers and experts at the forefront of addiction medicine who are developing other methods for detox and seeing great success.
+The NAD Treatment Center is currently the only detox center in Louisiana certified to provide some of these new detox therapy.

 In our opinion, intravenous NAD is the most effective first step when addressing drug and alcohol dependence.
 Patients report little to no withdrawal symptoms when going through detox from opiates and alcohol.
 Following treatment, patients generally report a reduction in cravings, increased energy, and improved mood.
 Learn more about NAD here.

 Pioneered by Innovative Health Solutions, The Bridge is an FDA-cleared device that helps target the pain and discomfort that patients can experience during withdrawal from opioids.
 The device fits behind the ear and sends electrical feedback to the brain, blocking the pain of detox.

 Addiction is a chronic, relapsing brain disease.
 VIVITROL is the first non-addictive drug approved by the FDA to prevent opioid use following detox.
 It is an injectable that is taken once a month and blocks the pleasure feelings associated with opioid or alcohol use and does not produce a “high”.

 While counseling addresses the psychological aspect of addiction, VIVITROL works on the physical by blocking the pleasurable feelings associated with opioid or alcohol use.
 This combination is proven to be an effective treatment.